4 Steps To Building A Strong Fundraising Foundation For Your Nonprofit

 Once you know what tools are at your disposal, it’s time to think about integrating them.

-You can make this happen by setting up integrations that allow your tools to interact with each other in a way that is consistent, gather your data in one place, and automatically update your donors’ profiles as information comes in.
+Integrations allow your tools to interact with each other in a way that is consistent, gather your data in one place, and automatically update your donors’ profiles as information comes in.

 So ask yourself: Do my tools talk to each other?
 What integrations are in place and which ones can I set up this year?
+We recommend downloading our data audit checklist to help you get started.

-Step 2: Understand the Donor Journey
+2. Understand the Donor Journey

 If you’re not thinking about a donor’s interaction with your organization, you may be losing sight of your donor and what their experience is like.